CenterForOpenScience/osf.io/README.md

 ## Using Bower for front-end dependencies

 We use [bower](http://bower.io/) to automatically download and manage dependencies for front-end libraries.
+This should be installed with `invoke setup` (above)

 To get the bower CLI, you must have Node installed.